 Scientific Sessions

 Glyco26 will feature 18 scientific sessions in 2–3 parallel tracks over its five-day regular schedule (see Program At A Glance).
 This includes two Asian Community of Glycoscience and Glycotechnology (ACGG) sessions and one Society for Glycobiology (SFG) Guest Session.
 The speakers for ACGG sessions are drawn from member countries and organized based on its founding aim to promote collaborations among scientists from Asian countries toward further advancement of glycoscience.
 The SFG Guest Session is a collaborative effort of the SFG and IGO to have reciprocal guest sessions in their respective meetings to encourage more participation between scientists in the two organizations.
 The corresponding IGO Guest session "Diversity of Pathways and Structures" was held at the annual meeting of SFG, Nov 14-18, 2022.
-The SFG Guest Session at Glyco26 will focus on "Mucin and Microbiota".
+The SFG Guest Session at Glyco26 will focus on "Mucin and Microbiome".

-• Glycosylation in ER
+• Glycosylation in ER/Golgi and Biosynthetic Regulation

-• Glyco-Metabolism & Autophagolysosomal Pathways
+• Glyco-Metabolism & Autophago-lysosomal Pathways

-• GBP in Cancer & Host-Microbe Interactions
+• Structural Aspects of GBP in Cancer & Host-Microbe Interactions

-• Glycans in Immunity and Infection
+• Glycans in Cancer, Immunity and Infection

 • GAGs & Proteoglycans